-Our mission: The PwC Charitable Foundation, Inc., a section 501(c)(3) organization, is powered by the knowledge, interests and goodwill of our people – supports our people when in need and invests in emerging solutions to society’s greatest challenges in education and humanitarianism.
+Our mission: The PwC Charitable Foundation, Inc., a section 501(c)(3) public charity, is powered by the knowledge, interests and goodwill of our people.
+The Foundation supports our people when in need and invests in non-profit organizations that are creating emerging solutions to society’s greatest challenges in education and humanitarianism.
+For more information, read our FY13 Report.

 Developing future leaders by helping students and teachers in the classroom through productive and disruptive innovators in the research and design of sustainable, scalable programs that will: